·

 OLD TOWN

-Sintra's old town, located at the base of the hills, is a charming and vibrant area that reflects the town's unique character.
-The narrow and winding streets are lined with colorful buildings, quaint cafes, and small shops selling local handicrafts and souvenirs.
-As you explore the town's alleyways, you'll find a plethora of restaurants serving up delicious Portuguese cuisine, ranging from seafood delicacies to traditional meat dishes.
-The old town is buzzing with life, especially during the summer months, when tourists from all over the world flock to Sintra to experience its magical atmosphere.
-The streets are alive with the sounds of street musicians and the chatter of locals and visitors alike.
-You can take a break from your sightseeing and sit at one of the outdoor cafés to enjoy a coffee or a glass of wine while taking in the bustling energy of the town.
+Sintra’s old town sits at the bottom of the hills and is full of charm and character.
+Its narrow, twisting streets are lined with bright, colorful buildings, cozy cafés, and small shops selling local crafts and souvenirs.
+As you wander through the alleys, you’ll find many restaurants offering tasty Portuguese food — from fresh seafood to traditional meat dishes.
+The old town is always busy, especially in summer when visitors from all over come to enjoy Sintra’s magical feel.
+The streets are filled with the sounds of street musicians, friendly chatter, and laughter from both locals and tourists.
+When you need a break, stop at one of the outdoor cafés for a coffee or a glass of wine and soak up the lively atmosphere all around you.

 CASA PIRIQUITA